HomeTrue North Blog

 10. Outremont

-Outremont is a neighbourhood on the slopes of Mount Royal.
-It is charming and peaceful.
-Outremont is known for its beautiful architecture, green spaces, and quiet atmosphere.
-It is a great place to go if you want to escape the busy city.
+Outremont is a residential neighbourhood on the slopes of Mount Royal.
+Charming and peaceful, Outremont is known for its beautiful architecture, green spaces, and quiet atmosphere.
+It is also home to upscale boutiques.
+It is a great place to wander if you want to escape the bustle of downtown.

-Visitors can take a guided tour of the area.
-This helps them learn about beautiful homes, parks, gardens, and cultural landscapes.
+Visitors can take a guided tour of the area to learn about beautiful homes, parks, gardens, and cultural landscapes.
 Outremont is easy to reach via bus, bike, or on foot.
-You can spend 2-3 hours looking around the area.
+Most visitors spend two to three hours exploring the area.

 Pretty street corner with a cafe and patio seating, and a woman pushing a stroller across the road